premmkumar09/hello-world/README.md

 # hello-world
-Initially i stated with this file to set uo my github
+Initially i stated with this file to set up my github